18F/18f.gsa.gov/_posts/2015-04-17-act-iac-event-on-devops-in-the-government.md

 date: '2015-04-17'

-excerpt: "Themed 'Achieve Agile Nirvana Through DevOps,' the education and training event will be held from 8 am to 1 pm on Friday, May 1 at the General Services Administration, 1800 F Street NW, in Washington, DC."
+excerpt: "Themed 'Achieve Agile Nirvana Through DevOps,' the education and training event will be held from 8:00 a.m. to 11:00 a.m. on Friday, May 1 at the General Services Administration, 1800 F Street NW, in Washington, DC."

-description: "Themed 'Achieve Agile Nirvana Through DevOps,' the education and training event will be held from 8 am to 1 pm on Friday, May 1 at the General Services Administration, 1800 F Street NW, in Washington, DC."
+description: "Themed 'Achieve Agile Nirvana Through DevOps,' the education and training event will be held from 8:00 a.m. to 11:00 a.m. on Friday, May 1 at the General Services Administration, 1800 F Street NW, in Washington, DC."
 ---
 <p class="authors">